otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing-render-deployment.md

 ### Task Two (Independent Research)

 You saw two ways to seed your database.
 Research and compare the two methods.
-Research and implement a third method to seed your database.
+Research and implement a third method to seed .
 Here are some ideas to get you started:

 - Use a **JSON** file to seed your database
 - Use a **CSV** file to seed your database